canta2899/product-visualization/README.md

 ## Tonemapping

 At the end we decided to apply some **tonemapping** to our renderer.
 After some experiments, we decided to use the **Cineon** type.
 In fact, it allows the user to focus on the product without being distracted by the surrounding environment.
+In order to apply the tonemapping to our custom shaders too, we used this [Aces Tonemapping Function](https://www.shadertoy.com/view/XsGfWV) by [afl_ext](https://www.shadertoy.com/user/afl_ext) that we found on [Shadertoy](https://www.shadertoy.com/).

 ## Performances